rewindio/eight_ball/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

+### Documenting
+Documentation is written using [yard](https://yardoc.org/) syntax.
+You can view the generated docs by running `yard server` and going to `http://127.0.0.1:8808/docs/EightBall`

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/rewindio/eight_ball.